 If limiting personal liability is a priority, forming an LLC is likely a better choice than a sole proprietorship in Oregon.
 With an LLC, your personal assets are protected from business debts and liabilities.

-Related: How to form an Oregon LLC
+Related: How To Form An Oregon LLC

 Steps to Start a Sole Proprietorship in Oregon